HJPearson/Morning-Chapter/README.md

 # Morning-Chapter
+Website for my (no longer active) Morning Chapter email list.

 To my knowledge, in order to run this website you will need npm and nodemon installed.
 The app is set to run on port 5000.